Delicate-Jerk/face-Overlaping/README.md

 📂 **Directory Structure:**

-- `app.py`: Contains the Flask web application code.
+- `main.py`: Contains the Flask web application code.
 - `haarcascades/`: Directory containing the Haar cascade classifiers for face, eyes, nose, and mouth detection.
 - `Unknown.jpg`: The second image (background image) you want to overlap with the first image.

 📷 **Sample Images:**

 The sample images used in this repository are for demonstration purposes only.
 Feel free to replace `Unknown.jpg` with your own second image for experimentation.
+You can check the final result images in result folder name `main.png`.
+That png can be used to replace the face of any 3-D model.

 🚨 **Important Note:**